 Animal Husbandry

-Age-matched (age in weeks) male and female C57Bl/6J mice were obtained from Jax.
+Age-matched (age in weeks) male and female C57BL/6J mice were obtained from Jax.
 Animals were allowed to acclimatize to our facility for 1 week prior to beginning the experiment.
 Animals were maintained in a ventilated cages in a temperature and humidity-controlled room.
 In a 12:12 hour light dark cycle.
 4 days before experimental treatment began, dams were single housed with extra enrichment.
 Every week, mice were weighed, and body composition was assessed using EchoMRI.

 Animal Dietary Treatment

 Dams were randomized to either 24-hour access ad libitum (AL), or 6-hour early-time restricted feeding (eTRF) of standard laboratory chow (%P%F%C). the 6-hoour period mend that food was measured to the nearest 0.1 gram, then given in a hopper.
 We also measured the food in AL dam cages at ZT16.
 Animals were then allowed to eat freely for 6 hours.
 At ZT20, food was collected from the hopper and the bottom of the cage and measured again.
 Cages of all animals were changed at ZT20 to minimize food consumption of the bottom of the cage for eTRF dams and to have similar levels for handling stress in AL dams.
 Dams randomized to eTRF had empty hoppers placed in their new cages, and AL dams had their same hoppers replaced in their new cages.
-Food intake is presented in both 6-hour (ZT16-ZT20), and 24-hour intervals(ZT16-ZT16).
+Food intake is determined in both 6-hour (ZT16-ZT20), and 24-hour intervals(ZT16-ZT16).
 Dams began dietary treatment

 Mating & Pups